Turboprop vs. piston: when does the step-up actually make sense?

 A practical framework for pilots weighing the transition

-February 21, 2026 · Updated May 25, 2026
+February 21, 2026 · Updated June 29, 2026

 The piston-to-turboprop transition is one of the most discussed decisions in owner-pilot aviation.
 The arguments for it are real: turbine engines are more reliable than reciprocating engines, turboprops cruise faster and higher, and the operational capabilities of a PC-12 or TBM are genuinely beyond what any piston aircraft offers.

-The arguments for staying in a well-equipped piston are also real: the cost difference is substantial, the training requirements are significant, and for most missions a capable piston covers the requirement at a fraction of the cost.
+The arguments for staying in a well-equipped piston are also real.
+The cost difference is substantial, the training requirements are significant, and for most missions a capable piston covers the requirement at a fraction of the cost.

 The honest cost comparison